Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit use cases with examples: 'find a Migros near me', 'which Coop branches are in 8001?', or before checking stock.
-It implies appropriate contexts but does not explicitly state when not to use or mention alternatives.
+The description gives concrete examples of when to use this tool ('find a Migros near me', 'which Coop branches are in 8001?') and hints at its role before checking stock.
+However, it does not explicitly state when not to use it or provide alternatives for non-store queries.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.